mlcb-jlu/MedImgSeg/README.md

 ```

-## Training
+## Training and Testing
-Before you start training, you need to run visdom and open the corresponding address in the browser to monitor each loss:
+* Step1：you need to run visdom and open the corresponding address in the browser to monitor each loss:
 ```
 python -m visdom.server
 ```
-Then you should change the PATH in the executable bash files to your virtual environment location.
+* Step2： you should change the PATH in the executable bash files to your virtual environment location.
 To training , validating and testing on BraTS dataset and ISIC dataset:
 ```
 sudo ./start_train.sh
 sudo ./start_test.sh
 sudo ./start_crf.sh
 ```
-Then you should get the result folders like:
+* Then you will get the result folders like:
 ```
 your_project_location
  - results